 Lisa is passionate about helping families in Florida navigate the best-case and worst-case scenarios in life.
 She strives to be a positive influence and force for her clients and the community.
 She serves on several committees in the community and serve as a mentor for Jacksonville area legal aid volunteers.

 DiFranza Law’s Core Focus Areas

-Our firm focuses on Guardianship, Guardianship Advocacy, Probate, Estate Planning, Wills and Durable Powers of Attorney.
+Our firm focuses on Guardianship, Guardian Advocacy, Probate, Estate Planning, Wills and Durable Powers of Attorney.
 Attorneys in my field are sometimes called Estate Planning Attorneys and Probate Attorneys.